doytsujin/athackst.github.io/_articles/local_docker_registry.md

 For any other machine on your local network that you'd like to use the docker registry for, all you need to do is set up the docker daemon to use it.

 Since it's a local registry, it doesn't have the security (https) that remote registries do.
-So we will need to add it to the exception list so that we'll be allowed to pull from it.
+We will need to add it to the exception list so that we'll be allowed to pull from it.

 Edit the `/etc/docker/daemon.json` to have the following line